-

 Who this course is for

-This course is for doctors working in the medical specialties (e.g. medical, paediatrics, emergency medicine, critical care, general practice) with an interest in pursuing a career in humanitarian medicine.
-The course is designed in a way that it can be delivered to those with a range of experience, from intern to consultant specialist.
+This course is for healthcare workers with an interest in pursuing a career in humanitarian medicine.
+The course is designed in a way that it can be delivered to those with a range of experience and across disciplines.

 When, Where, Cost